oat-sa/taohub-articles/forge/administrator-guide/performance-optimization.md

 2. TAO optimisation = data compilation, how it works
 ----------------------------------------------------

 The issue in previous version of TAO was due to one single sql table containing all the rdf triples.
 This enables TAO to be highly flexible regarding the data model it can support.
-However, on production time, as flexible as this knowledge base can be, it faces difficulty to cope with a large concurrent access to this single table, the more so as the size of the table goes bigger and bigger. (since every data (knowledge) is saved into that table, from the login credentials of all test takers to the final test results).\
+However, on production time, as flexible as this knowledge base can be, it faces difficulty to cope with a large concurrent access to this single table, the more so as the size of the table goes bigger and bigger. (since every data (knowledge) is saved into that table, from the login credentials of all test takers to the final test results).<br/>

 The idea is thus simple:

 1.  to ease the database from concurrent access (have users read, write on several tables at a time)
 2.  to group actual related data together, which means separate non related data (separate results data from user information or system configuration for instance)

 The solution is to move the data from the rdf statements table to common relational tables, to make the most of widely used and known relational database optimization techniques.
-Since the flexibility must remain one main characteristic of TAO, only the required performance critic resources are moved to such relational tables, while the models remain in the statements table, which keeps its main role as flexible model store.\
+Since the flexibility must remain one main characteristic of TAO, only the required performance critic resources are moved to such relational tables, while the models remain in the statements table, which keeps its main role as flexible model store.<br/>

 The performance on test deliveries depends on a set of specific resources.
 Those resources have been identified, and their relation to one another optimized (indexed columns in mysql table).

 In short, TAO optimization consists in compiling the performance-critical data into their relational tables.